jhfoxliu/TSS_m6A/README.md

 ## Contact

-Email jil4026@med.cornell.edu or jhfoxliu@gmail.com if you have problems.
+Email jil4026@med.cornell.edu or jhfoxliu@gmail.com if you meet any problems.

 ## Citation